OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:1

-Jesus spoke to them again in parables, saying:
+Jesus addressed them once more using parables, saying:

 ## Matthew 22:2